 1. Set standards:

 To measure and evaluate your salon staff’s achievements, it is very important to set standards.
 You can also set goals that are specific to your salon.
 For that, you must identify what makes a good employee.
 A good employee can be someone who handles clients professionally or someone who goes the extra mile when rendering the service.
 The definition of a good employee is different for every salon owner.
 When setting standards, analyze what matters to you the most.
 Other measurable goals you can set include upselling services and products and attracting a certain number of clients every month.
 By setting a standard and goals, your stylists and salon managers will have something tangible to work towards.
-Using salon software, owners can set goals and monitor productivity at the same time.
+Using salon software, owners can set goals and monitor productivity simultaneously.
 Having a look at the reporting modules can give you valuable insights into daily salon operations which can further help you adjust your strategies.

 2. Evaluate performance:

 Don’t just set goals for your employees and forget about them.
 When you set goals for them, they need to be evaluated regularly.
 In addition to annual reviews, salon owners must conduct daily, weekly or monthly reviews.
 The more frequent your follow-ups, the better.
 For example: When a hairdresser is styling a client’s hair, notice how he/she goes about the process, the amount of product used, and the overall experience they are able to provide.
-Make notes so that you can use it during the review and evaluation process.
+Make notes so that you can use them during the review and evaluation process.
 However, don’t interrupt a stylist’s work.
-Regular performance reports of your stylists will help you identify an employee’s strengths, weaknesses, and trends.
+Regular performance reports of your stylists will help you identify employees’ strengths, weaknesses, and trends.
 A few areas to watch for include:

 ➢ Client retention rates